RMLio/RMLStreamer/README.md

 RMLStreamer runs its jobs on Flink clusters.
 More information on how to install Flink and getting started can be found [here](https://ci.apache.org/projects/flink/flink-docs-release-1.14/try-flink/local_installation.html).
 At least a local cluster must be running in order to start executing RML Mappings with RMLStreamer.
-Please note that this version works with Flink 1.14.4 with Scala 2.11 support, which can be downloaded [here](https://archive.apache.org/dist/flink/flink-1.14.4/flink-1.14.4-bin-scala_2.11.tgz).
+Please note that this version works with Flink 1.14.5 with Scala 2.11 support, which can be downloaded [here](https://archive.apache.org/dist/flink/flink-1.14.5/flink-1.14.5-bin-scala_2.11.tgz).

+### Grabbing RMLStreamer...

+Download `RMLStreamer-<version>.jar` from the [latest release](https://github.com/RMLio/RMLStreamer/releases/latest).

-### Building RMLStreamer
+### ... or building RMLStreamer

 In order to build a jar file that can be deployed on a Flink cluster, you need:
 - a Java JDK >= 11 and <= 13 (We develop and test on JDK 11)